Fringe season 5: Season summary

 Michael proves difficult to communicate with, but after working with Nina Sharp at the cost of her life, they gain technology that can aid in communications.
 Michael reaches out to Walter, flooding his mind with memories, and revealing that the man Donald is really the Observer September.
 They are able to locate September, now more human due to his "biological reversion" by other Observers for aiding Fringe.
 September reveals the full extent of the plan: to use the parts to construct a time machine to send Michael forward in time to 2167 as to stop an experiment in human genetics that would lead to the creation of the Observers.
 September further reveals that Michael is his "son", grown in the future from his genetic material but had his maturation halted when it was discovered that his brain is different from other Observers' — capable of both superior intelligence and deep emotions.
 September helps Fringe to gather the remaining equipment, and reminding Walter that he will need to sacrifice himself for this plan.

-As Captain Windmark and the Observers close in, Michael allows himself to be captured and taken to the high-secure facility on Liberty Island; Olivia takes Cortexiphan to allow her to jump to the parallel universe, travel safely to the open Liberty Island there with the aid of her doppelganger Fauxlivia and her friend Lincoln Lee, and jump back in the same manner.
+As Captain Windmark and the Observers close in, Michael allows himself to be captured and taken to the high-security facility on Liberty Island; Olivia takes Cortexiphan to allow her to jump to the parallel universe, travel safely to the open Liberty Island there with the aid of her doppelganger Fauxlivia and her friend Lincoln Lee, and jump back in the same manner.
 Though Michael is recovered, September finds the core initiating reactor for the time machine is insufficient, and pleads with December to get a new one from the future.
 Though December does so, he is caught and killed by the Observers.
 Astrid has the idea of using the wormhole-based shipping lanes as their conduit to the future, and the plan is quickly altered for this.
 Peter learns of Walter's plan to sacrifice himself to take the child into the future, necessary to prevent a time paradox.
 September offers to take Michael instead, having come to appreciate his role as a father, but he is shot by a stray bullet as they set up the wormhole, while Olivia, enhanced by the Cortexiphan, uses the power to smash Windmark between two cars and kill him.
 Walter recognizes his fate, and after looking back to Peter and Olivia, takes Michael through.

 Time flashes back to the 2015 picnic, and the invasion of the Observers never occurs.
 On returning home, Peter finds a letter from Walter, containing only a slip of paper with a drawn white tulip.